Truvelo Speed Camera UK Guide (2026)

 • An offer to attend a speed awareness course (in some cases, in lieu of points)

 Depending on the road's speed limit and your recorded speed, a court summons may be issued instead of a fixed penalty notice.
 This would arrive alongside a Notice of Intended Prosecution (NIP) with the relevant code - SP10, SP20, SP30, SP40 or SP50.
-For more information on speeding penalties click here.
+For more information on speeding penalties read our speeding fines guide.

 Caught by a Truvelo speed camera

-The photograph below depicts a motorist caught by a forward facing Truvelo speed camera.
+The photograph below depicts a motorist caught by a forward-facing Truvelo speed camera.
 Because the Truvelo photographs the front of the vehicle, the driver's face should be visible in the image - though factors such as sunlight, glare, or windscreen reflection can sometimes obscure it.
-The driver of the car shown here commented: "For your information, the camera definitely emitted a visible flash.
-For your further information, in the photo of the offence on the police website the driver is not visible — presumably a result of the morning sunshine reflecting off the windscreen."

 How common are Truvelo speed cameras in the UK?

-Truvelo speed cameras are less common than Gatso speed cameras when you look at the country as a whole.
+Truvelo speed cameras are less common than Gatso speed cameras nationally.
 However, individual counties do favour their use.
 Northamptonshire and Hampshire have a notably high concentration of Truvelo cameras relative to other areas of England.
 Norfolk has also been actively replacing older Gatso cameras with the newer Truvelo D-Cam.

 New Truvelo speed cameras: the Truvelo D-Cam

-Truvelo D-Cam speed cameraA newer version of the forward facing Truvelo speed camera (pictured right) is being installed at various locations throughout the UK.
+Truvelo D-Cam speed cameraA newer version of the forward-facing Truvelo speed camera is being installed at various locations throughout the UK.
 These new cameras look very different to the traditional Truvelo and are significantly more advanced in their digital capabilities.

 Truvelo speed camera locations